 God has taught me so many spiritual lessons through these experiences, speaking to me at moments from a particular sparring match to my recovery from a running injury.
 He has taught me humility.
 Trust.
 Reliance.
 Courage.
 Repentance.
 He has revealed fitness to also be a beautiful form of joyful worship for His redemptive and healing power.

 But it was time for fitness to become something more, something not just for me.
 I am a vessel, a tool, part of God's hands and feet here on Earth.
 My running shoes needed to become a blessing.

-I've committed to a 12-month period of running exclusively for Covenant Kids Congo, raising money to bring clean water to my brothers and sisters there.
-It has not been an easy year, but God doesn't promise an easy life for His followers.
+This year, I've committed to a 12-month period of running exclusively for Covenant Kids Congo, raising money to bring clean water to my brothers and sisters there.
+It has not been an easy year so far, but God doesn't promise an easy life for His followers.
 He does promise good plans and hope for the future, and He calls me to serve.
 If I can use my newfound passion for running to bless others, then here I am, Lord, send me!

-ElenaClaire Lindholtz is a former employee at Covenant Offices in Chicago where she worked with church planting and congregational vitality.
+ElenaClaire Lindholtz is a Covenant pastor's daughter, a North Park University graduate, and an employee at Covenant Offices in Chicago where she works with church planting and congregational vitality.
 ElenaClaire has a deep passion for running and fitness, and she's an extreme coffee enthusiast.
 She also enjoys wearing every shade of purple imaginable, cooking, reading, and anything associated with Wonder Woman or Captain America.